 Mental Health Navigator - Individuals with mental health concerns often are left isolated and may be reluctant to seek services.
 Barriers include fear or stigma of seeking mental health services, transportation, financial and insurance issues, availability of services, and discouragement.
 The result is episodic treatment.
 The Mental Health Navigator program attempts to reduce the barriers to accessing services and increase follow-through with treatment plans toward the goal of improving mental health functioning.

-Ministry Dental Center - Ministry Dental Center, located at 3504 Maria Dr. in Stevens Point, is a dental clinic designed to serve patients with Badgercare or Medicaid health coverage.
+Ascension Dental Center - Ascension Dental Center, located at 3504 Maria Dr. in Stevens Point, is a dental clinic designed to serve patients with Badgercare or Medicaid health coverage.
 Because reimbursement rates for Medicaid and Badgercare are substantially lower than prevailing fees charged by dentists, low income persons often have great difficulty accessing dental care.
 This results in a high proportion of severe oral health problems in this population.
 This clinic has two FTE dentists and 2 dental hygienists.
 The Center provides services to Medicaid and Badgercare recipients who reside in Portage, Wood, Southern Marathon and western Waupaca counties.
 The Center currently has a one year waiting list for appointments.
-The clinic is operated by Ministry Health Care, and is a cooperative partnership of Ministry Health Care, CAP Services, Inc. and Delta Dental of Wisconsin.
+The clinic is operated by Ascension, and is a cooperative partnership of Ascension, CAP Services, Inc. and Delta Dental of Wisconsin.

 Skills Enhancement Program - This project is designed to provide part-time educational and skills training opportunities for individuals working in low-wage jobs.
 The goal of the program is wage and career advancement above the poverty level.
 Financial assistance is available for tuition, books, child care and transportation.